hasiberri/snippets/example1/README.md

-# This is an example of staging full again a a
+# This is an example of staging full again